MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 X:                         \\products\public          Disconnected               Unavailable
 ```

-This example shows the difference between a persistent mapped network drive and a temporary Windows PowerShell drive that is mapped to the same network share.
+This example shows the difference between a persistent mapped network drive and a temporary PowerShell drive that is mapped to the same network share.

 ## PARAMETERS